jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure the game's atmosphere consistently reflects these Western themes **Status:** Not yet implemented.

-- As a player, I want to see a loading indicator when content is being generated or fetched, so that I understand the system is working and not frozen.
+- [x] As a player, I want to see a loading indicator when content is being generated or fetched, so that I understand the system is working and not frozen.
-  **Test Plan:**
+  **Implementation:**
-  - Verify that a loading indicator appears when generating a random character
+  - Added loading states during character generation
-  - Check that the loading indicator is visible when transitioning between steps
+  - Clear button state transitions
-  - Ensure the loading indicator disappears once content is loaded **Status:** Not yet implemented.
+  - Processing feedback in button text

 - As a player, I want to start with 4-5 genre-appropriate, inexpensive (non-combat) items, so that I have a realistic and thematic starting inventory.
   **Test Plan:**